 In an interview with The Guardian, Dr Topol was asked about the review report he did for the NHS-UK.
 LINK

-Eric Topol is an American cardiologist and geneticist – among his many roles he is founder and director of the Scripps Research Translational Institute in California.
+Dr. Eric Topol is the editor in chief of Medscape.
+He is a Cardiologist and a Geneticist with an interest in how technology affects health.
+Among his many roles he is founder and director of the Scripps Research Translational Institute in California.
 He has previously published two books on the potential for big data and tech to transform medicine, with his third, Deep Medicine, looking at the role that artificial intelligence might play.
 He has served on the advisory boards of many healthcare companies, and last year published a report into how the NHS needs to change if it is to embrace digital advances.
 (The Guardian)

 It can be difficult to approach a colleague if you have concerns about their wellbeing because of a change in their behaviour.
 Abi Rimmer asks experts how best to handle this situation.